 You can save your passwords and logins to your iCloud Keychain in iOS 13.
 You will be asked if you want to save login information to the iCloud Keychain whenever you log into a service, but if you want to manually manage these details, you can do so by heading to Settings > Passwords & Accounts > Website & App Passwords.
 You may need to use Touch ID, Face ID, or your passcode to log into this screen.

 Screen Time is an easy built-in feature that helps you manage how much time you spend on your phone.
-One impressive feature is that it breaks down the amount of time you spend on each app.
+The number that blows people’s minds is the percentage breakdown of screen time per app.
+You’ll really get to know your habits.

 To use this feature and start tracking, go to your Settings menu.
 In the Settings menu, search for the entry labeled Screen Time.